 The work is abstract but its overwhelming size and horizontal lines recall a beautiful sunset.
 Utilising spray-paint and plastic colours, Reyle has updated the landscape of the romantic period to our time.
 The aggressive light of the neon colours adds an artificial and kitschy quality to the idyllic landscape.

-About Reyle’s art in general
+Anselm Reyle’s art in general

 Reyle’s art covers a broad spectrum.
 He works especially with painting, sculpture and installations, creating his works from a form of ready-mades - objects or ideas that already exist.
 They might be everyday objects he chances upon and reworks, or ideas and works from modern art history which he quotes and makes his own.